Fossil Rock Coal Mine

 After PacifiCorp

-Fossil Rock
+Fossil Rock Fuels

 In June 2011 PacifiCorp organized a new subsidiary to manage its regulated coal reserves.
 The new company was Fossil Rock Fuels and was incorporated on June 9, 2011.
-Its first property was the Cottonwood Lease of 2007, which had been awarded to Ark Land, as a subsidiary of Arch Coal.
+Its first property was the Cottonwood Lease of 2007, which had been awarded in 2008 to Ark Land, as a subsidiary of Arch Coal.
 Ownership of the Cottonwood Lease passed to PacifiCorp in 2011.

 In June 2011, Fossil Rock Fuels, a wholly owned subsidiary of PacifiCorp, acquired the Cottonwood coal reserve lease in Emery County Utah, which contains an estimated 47 million tons of recoverable coal.
 PacifiCorp intends to sell the rights to the Fossil Rock coal reserves to a third party in the second quarter of 2015.
 (Documents on file with the Utah Division of Oil Gas and Mining)